Japan Grand Prix International Orchid and Flower Show

 On top of featuring a flower market where you can buy various types of orchids, there is also an arranged orchids exhibition, and a Japan Grand Prix competition to award the most beautiful orchids and floral compositions.

-In 2025, for the 35th anniversary of the festival, visitors will be able to admire over 1,000 varieties and 1 million orchids.
-The festival includes a spectacular archway display of 100,000 orchids, a wall of orchids over 4 meters high, the World Orchid Exhibition Japan Grand Prize, which determines the best orchid in Japan, and the “Flower and Greenery Market”, which brings together around 70 unique stores from Japan and abroad (such as Peru, Ecuador and Taiwan).
+For the 2026 edition, more details will be shared in the coming months, but like past years, the festival will include spectacular displays of orchids, the World Orchid Exhibition Japan Grand Prize, which determines the best orchid in Japan, and the “Flower and Greenery Market”, which brings together around 70 unique stores from Japan and abroad.

 Event Information